Curatour/backend/README.md

 GraphQL allows relational queries to be made when associations between models exist.

-For example, a Tour has many Events, and each Event belong to a Venue.
+For example, a Tour has many Events, and each Event belongs to a Venue.
 So the below nested query can be made:

 - Query all `tours {...}`
   - sub-query for each tour's `events {...}`